hayhan/loganalyzer/README.md

 Add timestamp like this one "[20190719-08:58:23.748] " at the start of each line.
 This not always necessary as we support arbitrary timestamp format including no timestamp for prediction of Loglab, DeepLog and OSS (Old School System) now.
 While Loglizer always needs this standard timestamp.

 ### Label your training logs
 Put a string "abn: " after the timestamp for the anomaly log.
 If it is a multi-line log, we just label the first line.
 The labeling is needed for Loglizer but not for the training and prediction of Loglab, DeepLog, and OSS.
 While for validation purpose, the labeling is needed in DeepLog.
-For Loglab, you need classify the trianing log files into different groups with label "cxxx" as folder names.
-See examples in data/raw/cm/loglab.
+For Loglab, we need classify the trianing log files into different groups with label "cxxx" as folder names.
+See examples in data/raw/cm/loglab or data/raw/ftp/loglab.

 ### Configuration files

-Configuration files include a base one at analyzer/config/config.yaml and an overwrite one at data/persist/LOG_TYPE/config_overwrite.yaml, which is a sub-set of the former one.
+Configuration files include a base one at analyzer/config/config.yaml and an overwrite version at data/persist/LOG_TYPE/config_overwrite.yaml, which is a sub-set of the former one.
 The system loads the based config firstly and then update the in-memory contents with the overwrite one.

 ### Train / Validate the model